What Are Trigger Points?

-When the area of the trigger point is palpated, a nodule or lump is often felt.
-Trigger points can produce localized, as well as referred pain, when they are compressed.
-A localized twitch may also be visualized when the area is palpated.
 Trigger points are classified as being either active or latent.
-Active trigger points cause pain at rest.
+Active ones cause pain at rest.
 They are also tender to palpation and produce a referred pain pattern.
-The pain associated with active trigger points is often described as radiating or spreading.
+You may feel this as radiating or spreading pain.
 Conversely, a latent trigger point does not cause immediate pain, but may restrict movement and cause muscle weakness.
 Patients with trigger points commonly present with regional, persistent pain that often results in decreased range of motion of the affected muscle.

 - Fibromyalgia (when myofasical trigger points are present)

 Fibromyalgia is a disorder that is characterized by widespread musculoskeletal pain that is often accompanied by fatigue, memory, sleep, and mood issues.
 Further, patients with fibromyalgia often experience:

 - Irritable bowel syndrome

 When patients with fibromyalgia have myofascial tender points that are contributing to their pain symptoms, these injections may help to relieve some of their pain symptoms.
 The following video talks about fibromyalgia in more detail.

 Tension headaches are the most common type of headache.
 Tension headache pain may impact the whole head; however, the pain commonly begins in the back of the head or above the eyebrow.
 Some patients may also report a band-like sensation around their head, while others report muscle tension in their neck or shoulders.